pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 # Pokemon Red Glitchless Classic Intermediate Guide
 - This route is a natural next step for runners who have completed a run or two with the beginner route
 - This route also aims to be the introductory route for runners of red glitchless and runners interested in learning optimal strats right away.
-- For movement and menus watch any recent leaderboard time.

 > Note: This route plays safely by default with 3-4 Speed DV by getting the extra